-The mission of the Local History Room is to collect and preserve materials with historic significance concerning the inhabitants, government, institutions and environments of the Town of Billerica and its surrounding towns, as well as supporting materials throughout the Commonwealth of Massachusetts and elsewhere.
-The Local History Room collection is intended to answer as many research questions on Billerica genealogy and history as possible.
+The mission of the Local History Room is to collect, preserve, and make accessible materials with historic significance to the Town of Billerica, as well as supporting materials from surrounding towns, the Commonwealth of Massachusetts, and elsewhere that inform Billerica’s history and development.
+These materials are available to researchers and the general public to answer as many research questions on Billerica genealogy and history as possible.
+The Billerica Public Library holds these material in trust for future generations, and therefore they can be examined in the Local History Room only.

-The collection includes, but is not limited to, books, broadsides, manuscripts, maps, memorabilia, microfilm, newspapers, pamphlets, photographs, postcards, serials, town government documents, audio cassettes, videocassettes, CDs, DVDs and other electronic formats.
-The major emphasis of the collection is material of historical significance to Billerica as well as materials by and about the people of Billerica.
 Genealogies of families whose members have lived in Billerica and materials that may assist with genealogical research are included.
-Town committee minutes, town annual reports, local high school yearbooks, street lists, maps, phone books, voter registration lists, vital records of Massachusetts’ towns, local cemetery catalogs, and microfilm of Billerica newspapers are some specific examples of the collection.
+Town annual reports, local high school yearbooks, street lists, maps, phone books, voter registration lists, vital records of Massachusetts’ towns, local cemetery catalogs, and microfilm of Billerica newspapers are some specific examples of the collection.

 - The Local History Room is open to the public during regular library hours.